thesun2003/test-blog/README.md

 - Run "composer install" in the project root folder
 - Update .env with appropriate settings
 - Run "php artisan migrate"
+- Run "mongoimport -d test_blog -c posts < posts.json" to populate some posts data
+- Run "phpunit" to see that tests passed
 - Run "php artisan serve" to start Development server on http://localhost:8000/
-- Run "phpunit" to see that tests passed

 p.s.
 Admin page available only for signed in users.
 You need to Register before Login.